Funnel MPC for nonlinear systems with relative degree one: Problem formulation and structural assumptions

 This funnel is determined by the choice of the function~$\phi$ belonging to

 see also Figure~\ref{Fig:funnel}.

 Note that boundedness of $\varphi$ implies that there exists $\lambda>0$ such that $1/\varphi(t)\geq\lambda$ for all $t \ge 0$.
 Therefore, signals evolving in $\mathcal{F}_{\varphi}$ are not forced to converge to $0$ asymptotically.
-Furthermore, the funnel boundary is not necessarily monotonically decreasing and there are situations, like in the presence of periodic disturbances, where widening the funnel over some later time interval might be beneficial.
-Typically, the specific application dictates the constraints on the tracking error and thus indicates suitable choices.
 To achieve that the tracking error~$e$ remains within~$\cF_\phi$, it is necessary that the solution~$x$ of the system~\eqref{eq:Sys} evolves within the set

 To simplify notation we denote by~$\cD^{\phi}_t$ the second component of the set~$\cD^{\phi}$ at time~$t\in\Rp$, meaning